DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Results and Analysis

 Based on these results, we decided to use the Google API translations when doing the evaluation.
-We will provide the MADLAD results in the Appendix for reproducibility given that the technical details of the current Google API translation model is not public and it is not clear if/when this particular model would be replaced.
+We provide the MADLAD results in Appendix~\ref{app:add-results} (see Table~\ref{tab:translations_MAD}) for reproducibility given that the technical details of the current Google API translation model is not public and it is not clear if/when this particular model would be replaced.